taitg/Simple_Linux_IRC_Botnet/README.md

 # Simple_Linux_IRC_Botnet
-A C implementation of a simple IRC bot and controller system
+A C implementation of a simple IRC bot and controller system for CPSC 526